Unmanned aerial vehicle: Terminology

-UAVs or RPAVs can also be seen as a component of an unmanned aircraft system (UAS), which also includes a ground-based controller and a system of communications with the aircraft.
+UAVs and RPAVs can also be seen as components of unmanned aircraft systems (UASs), which also include ground-based controllers and systems of communications with the aircraft.

-The term UAS was adopted by the United States Department of Defense (DoD) and the United States Federal Aviation Administration (FAA) in 2005 according to their Unmanned Aircraft System Roadmap 2005–2030.
+UAS was adopted by the United States Department of Defense (DoD) and the United States Federal Aviation Administration (FAA) in 2005 according to their Unmanned Aircraft System Roadmap 2005–2030.
 The International Civil Aviation Organization (ICAO) and the British Civil Aviation Authority adopted this term, also used in the European Union's Single European Sky (SES) Air Traffic Management (ATM) Research (SESAR Joint Undertaking) roadmap for 2020.
 This term emphasizes the importance of elements other than the aircraft.
 It includes elements such as ground control stations, data links and other support equipment.
 Similar terms are unmanned aircraft vehicle system (UAVS) and remotely piloted aircraft system (RPAS).
 Many similar terms are in use.
-Under new regulations which came into effect 1 June 2019, the term RPAS has been adopted by the Canadian government to mean "a set of configurable elements consisting of a remotely piloted aircraft, its control station, the command and control links and any other system elements required during flight operation".
+Under new regulations which came into effect 1 June 2019, RPAS has been adopted by the Canadian government to mean "a set of configurable elements consisting of a remotely piloted aircraft, its control station, the command and control links and any other system elements required during flight operation".

-The term "Uncrewed" is sometimes used rather than "unmanned" when referring to UAVs.
+In common usage, drone is often applied to both military and civilian UAVs, while technical and regulatory documents may prefer terms such as UAV, UAS, RPAS, or uncrewed aircraft.
+The term drone has been used from the early days of aviation, sometimes being applied to remotely flown target aircraft used for practice firing of a battleship's guns, such as the 1920s Fairey Queen biplane floatplane and 1930s de Havilland Queen Bee biplane.
+Later examples included the Airspeed Queen Wasp and Miles Queen Martinet, before ultimate replacement by the GAF Jindivik.
+The term remains in common use.
+The term uncrewed is sometimes used rather than unmanned when referring to UAVs.

+Autonomous drones also employ various advanced technologies to carry out their missions without human intervention, such as cloud computing, computer vision, artificial intelligence, machine learning, deep learning, and thermal sensors.
+For recreational uses, an aerial photography drone has first-person video, autonomous capabilities, or both.